-- Item 1: In accordance with Schedule "A" attached hereto, "Schedule 'A' Rural Land Use of the Municipality of Mississippi Mills Community Official Plan (COP) is hereby modified by remove the "Rural Agriculture Overlay", remove the existing "Agriculture" and proposing a new "Agriculture" area. - Delete the 5th paragraph under Section 3.2 Agriculture and replace with the following: "The "Agricultural" designation has been placed on provincially significant prime agricultural areas identified through an alternative agricultural land evaluation system (LEAR) approved by the Province followed public consultation." - Delete the 6th paragraph under Section 3.2 Agriculture of this Plan which reads: "This Plan also recognizes that there are productive locally significant agricultural operations located outside of the Agricultural designation on smaller pockets of good soils, as well as on poorer soils.
+- Item 1: In accordance with Schedule "A" attached hereto, "Schedule 'A' Rural Land Use of the Municipality of Mississippi Mills Community Official Plan (COP) is hereby modified by removing the "Rural Agriculture Overlay", replacing the existing "Agriculture" area with a new "Agriculture" area. - Item 2: Delete the 5th paragraph under Section 3.2 Agriculture and replace with the following: "The "Agricultural" designation has been placed on provincially significant prime agricultural areas identified through an alternative agricultural land evaluation system (LEAR) approved by the Province following public consultation and input from the Agricultural Committee." - Item 3: Delete the 6th paragraph under Section 3.2 Agriculture of this Plan which reads: "This Plan also recognizes that there are productive locally significant agricultural operations located outside of the Agricultural designation on smaller pockets of good soils, as well as on poorer soils.
 These operations also require protection from conflicting land uses.
-The specific policies related to these areas are found in Section 3.3 of this Plan." - Delete item 3.2.3.4 General Policies which reads: "Council undertakes to complete a review of its prime agricultural lands through an alternative agricultural land evaluation area review (LEAR) approved by the Province including a review of related policies prior to the next Community Official Plan Five Year Review." - Item 5.
+The specific policies related to these areas are found in Section 3.3 of this Plan." - Item 4.
+Delete item 3.2.3.4 General Policies which reads: "Council undertakes to complete a review of its prime agricultural lands through an alternative agricultural land evaluation area review (LEAR) approved by the Province including a review of related policies prior to the next Community Official Plan Five Year Review." - Item 5.
 Delete item 3.3.1.1 which reads: "Identify locally significant agricultural lands as those which have soils within Classes 1 to 3 of the Canada Land Inventory located outside of the "Agricultural" designation and that are part of a productive agricultural operation.
 Schedule A shall identify such lands as an overlay referred to as "Rural Agriculture". - Item 6.
 Delete Section 3.3.4 Locally Significant Agricultural Operations.
 Agriculture is permitted across the Rural Area but only Prime Agricultural Areas will be designated.